gardener/gardener/docs/deployment/gardenlet_api_access.md

 ### Implementation Details

-Internally, the `SeedAuthorizer` uses a directed, acyclic graph data structure in order to efficiently respond to authorization requests for gardenlets:
+Internally, the `SeedAuthorizer` uses a directed, acyclic graph data structure in order to efficiently respond to authorization requests for `gardenlet`s:

 * A vertex in this graph represents a Kubernetes resource with its kind, namespace, and name (e.g., `Shoot:garden-my-project/my-shoot`).
 * An edge from vertex `u` to vertex `v` in this graph exists when